 Although no one can ever be fully prepared for such natural disasters, it is important to be aware of the federal and state laws that address these situations.
-Our guidance can be used by employers in navigating through the legal and business implications created by events such as Hurricanes Harvey, Irma, and Jose.
+Our guidance can be used by employers in navigating through the legal and business implications created by events such as hurricanes.
 In addition, the information may be applicable to other crises and disasters, such as fires, flu epidemics and workplace violence.

 Frequently Asked Questions